 Moulting can involve shedding the epidermis (skin), pelage (hair, feathers, fur, wool), or other external layer.
 In some groups, other body parts may be shed, for example, wings in some insects or the entire exoskeleton in arthropods

-In birds In birds, moulting is the periodic replacement of feathers by shedding old feathers while producing new ones.
+In birds, moulting is the periodic replacement of feathers by shedding old feathers while producing new ones.
 Feathers are dead structures at maturity which are gradually abraded and need to be replaced.
 Adult birds moult at least once a year, although many moult twice and a few three times each year.
 It is generally a slow process as birds rarely shed all their feathers at any one time; the bird must retain sufficient feathers to regulate its body temperature and repel moisture.

 The number and area of feathers that are shed varies.
 In some moulting periods, a bird may renew only the feathers on the head and body, shedding the wing and tail feathers during a later moulting period.
 Some species of bird become flightless during an annual "wing moult" and must seek a protected habitat with a reliable food supply during that time.